Powerful Surf Forecast For NSW Coast

 A developing weather system off the NSW Coastline has prompted surf lifesavers and the Bureau of Meteorology to issue a warning for all beachgoers to exercise caution when entering the water over the next few days.

-A dangerous surf warning is in place for New South Wales from the South Coast through to Northern NSW from today with the conditions expected to build up overnight on Thursday.
+A dangerous surf warning is in place for New South Wales from the Illawarra region through to Northern NSW from Monday with the conditions expected to continue to build until at least Wednesday.

 Southern facing beaches will encounter the strongest of the conditions as the southerly swell travels up the coast.

 NSW Operations Manager Andy Kent has urged the public to take the warnings seriously.
 “The best advice we can give people is to be aware of their environment and the changing conditions.
-Take the time to study a recent weather forecast before heading out and let others know what your plans are.
+Take the time to study a recent weather forecast before heading out and let others know what your plans are,” Mr Kent said.

-Mr Kent also advised all beachgoers and rock fishers not to take any unnecessary risks and that volunteer Surf Lifesavers will be on patrol duties each weekend until the season concludes on Tuesday 25 April.
+Mr Kent also urged all beachgoers not to take any unnecessary risks especially as volunteer surf lifesavers aren’t on patrol on weekdays.

 General Safety Tips During Dangerous Surf Conditions: